x

 Student Self-Report:

-Students are asked to complete application forms (see application process above) as it provides an opportunity to describe their disability and the accommodations they are hoping to receive.
+Students are asked to complete application forms as it provides an opportunity to describe their disability and the accommodations they want to receive.
 Students are encouraged to supplement the application forms with a brief narrative that further describes their disability, their experiences related to their disability, barriers faced, and previous accommodations (effective or ineffective), and so on.

 Documentation: